NFL OnePass app launches ahead of Super Bowl experience in Tampa

-Once fans download the app, they will select a date and session to reserve a ticket.
+Once fans download the app, they will be able to select a date and session to reserve a ticket.
 Session registration is limited to one session per day and two days per transaction, but there is a standby queue for fans who do not register for a specific session in advance.

-The Super Bowl Experience will take place Friday, Jan.
-29 through Sunday, Jan.
-31, and Wednesday, Feb.
+The Super Bowl Experience will open Friday, Jan.
+29 and run through Sunday, Jan.
+31. It will reopen Wednesday, Feb.
 3 through Saturday, Feb.
 6 and will follow safety protocols developed by the NFL in partnership with local officials and the CDC.

 - Face coverings being worn at all times except when eating or drinking in the designated food and beverage consumption zones